 I’m interested – what do I do now?

-- Check out the course description – if you have questions about the course itself, please contact AFTRS
+- Check out the course description online here – if you have questions about the course itself, please contact AFTRS

 - To discuss the scholarship application and the activities/materials that the successful scholarship recipient would need to agree to, contact Wide Angle Tasmania on 6223 8344 or 0478 150 206 or via email

-- submit a completed application form by May 19, 2021 to [email protected] along with a brief bio (no more than 150 words) and CV to email@example.com by Feb 3, 2020
+- submit a completed application form by May 19, 2021 to [email protected] along with a brief bio (no more than 150 words) and a CV.

 “I am grateful to Wide Angle Tasmania for providing this fantastic opportunity!
 To spend the weekend learning from one of the country's top development executives was of huge benefit at this stage and will enable to me proceed with confidence as a script editor, as well as to seek work as a script assessor.
 The insights imparted were valuable to my own processes as a screenwriter as well.
 I found that Chris's approach was very clear, open and collegial.
 I particularly appreciated his sensitivity to the needs and intent of the writer, as central to a successful development process.”

 Briony Kidd, July 2019

 In 2020 Wide Angle was pleased to continue it’s partnership with Australian Film, Television and Radio School to provide scholarships for Tasmanians to travel to Sydney and attend industry short courses – with the additional support of Screen Tasmania’s Industry Development Program.
 In March 2020 Martine Delaney was selected to attend a Legal Essentials workshop in Sydney.